 For those times when running sucks, but you want to overcome the suck

 I love to run, but sometimes it sucks and I hate it.
 Usually, the suck is merely a perception — a distracting ruse, a ruse that visits me as I’m sitting in a warm house looking out at a gray and rainy day.
 Sometimes I experience the suck while I’m out running, during those times when I feel slow and not as fit as I want to be in that moment.
 Other times it’s during the last 200 meters of an 800 meter interval or on a trail run at a false summit, when I discover that there’s more UP remaining than I thought.
-I’ve felt this way quite a few times during my recent comeback training.

 The suck is powerful — but even more powerful than the suck is the feeling of kicking this ruse to ground, overcoming the suck, and doing what you told yourself you’d do: run, get fitter, lose some weight, blow off stress, get that Personal Best…